EzArIk/PcxFileType/ReadMe.md

 threshold can be used to adjust how tranparency present in the image is applied to the pixels before the image is flattened.

-One more option is present but only has an effect if the image was originally loaded as a palettized PCX image:
+Two more options are present but one only has an effect if the image was originally loaded as a palettized PCX image:

 * Use original palette

 If selected, the original palette will be used when saving.

+The second option is:
+* Use Pre-set palette

+If selected, the images palette can be overridden with one of the pre-set palettes stored in Preset_Pallettes.pst_pal.txt, these can be changed by editing that text file, for the current official Preset_Pallettes.pst_pal.txt look in the folder
+named: _Preset_Palettes_Example_File (a readme in that folder describes where to place the palette file to use it.)

 Installation
 ------------